achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      1.if missing data too small then delete it

-     2.replace mean(influenced by outiler),median(not influenced by outiler),mode
+     2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode

      3.apply classifier algorithm to predict missing value